faisalmemon/ios-crash-dump-analysis-book/README.md

 [Download class-dump](http://stevenygard.com/projects/class-dump/)

+### Recommended Software

+Package | Purpose
+--|--
+Atom|Edits and understands markdown and can preview render it BibDesk | Eases the definition of Citations for the Biliography

 #### Calibre Tool

-I use the [Calibre](https://calibre-ebook.com/dist/osx) tool to convert MS Word documents into EPUB format files so I can then import them into Kindle Direct Publishing and iBooks Author.
+I sometimes use the [Calibre](https://calibre-ebook.com/dist/osx) tool to convert MS Word documents into EPUB format files so I can then import them into Kindle Direct Publishing and iBooks Author.

 I tried various combinations but the MS Word format works best as an input source for Calibre.
 The output seen in iBook is impressive.
-The output seen in KDP is faulty - it shows the blue color everywhere.
-I need to fix that.

 I've tried various "official" E-book tools but Calibre seems the best: doesn't crash, it's automatic, the default results look great.

-### Recommended Software

-Package | Purpose
---|--
-Atom|Edits and understands markdown and can preview render it BibDesk | Eases the definition of Citations for the Biliography
+From learning about ebook css, I've been able to make `pandoc` generated e-books much better so I have decided not to actively use Calibre at the moment.

 ## Essential Mac Configuration